-The split-plot design with its 2-level structure (eg patients within primary care providers) illustrates how variation in the outcome of interest resides at the different levels of the hierarchy, and how predictor variables explain variation at these different levels.
+The split-plot design with its 2-level structure (eg cows within herds) illustrates how variation in the outcome of interest resides at the different levels of the hierarchy and how predictor variables explain variation at these different levels.
 One important implication is that the amount of unexplained variation at the different levels indicates what can be achieved by a detailed study of the units at the different levels.
-For example, a large unexplained variation between primary care providers might indicate substantial room for improvement in the outcome of interest, if we were able to understand why some primary care providers do better than others.
-Generally, interventions targeted at the level where the greatest variation resides would seem to have the greatest chance of success, although this principle should not be followed too rigidly (Selby et al, 2010).
-Exploratory studies prior to interventions are one example of when the clustering of the data within the hierarchical structure is of primary interest.
+For example, a large unexplained variation between herds might indicate a substantial room for improvement in the outcome of interest, if we were able to understand why some herds do better than others.
+Generally, interventions targeted at the level where the greatest variation resides would seem to have the greatest chance of success.
+Explorative studies prior to interventions are one example of when the clustering of the data within the hierarchical structure is of primary interest (Dohoo et al, 2001).